abdrahmansoltan/Learning-Notes/Frontend/HTML-CSS/4-CSS-Variables.md

     - We do this so that the variable is available everywhere in the stylesheet **(Global scope)**
     - We can use them because they're **inherited** from the `root` element

+> `:root` is an alias for `html`, so by hanging CSS variables on the top-level element, they become globally available (every element, after all, is below the root HTML tag).
+But you can attach CSS variables to any element, not just the root one!

 - **Using** css variables is done by using the `var()` function:

   ```css